Naltar Lakes

 There are four major alpine lakes in Naltar Valley of Gilgit-Baltistan, Pakistan.
-They are known as Naltar Lakes (نلتر) or Bashkiri Lakes at altitudes ranging from 3050–3150 m.
+Known as Naltar Lakes (نلتر) or Bashkiri Lakes, they are located at altitudes ranging from 3050–3150 m.

 The best time to visit the lakes is from May to October.
 During the winter, it becomes almost impossible to reach the lake by vehicle due to the heavy snowfall in Naltar Valley.

 The Lakes

 Bashkiri Lake I or Satrangi Lake

 The first and largest of all lakes is Bashkiri Lake I or Satrangi Lake.
 The name "سترنگی" ('Satrangi') means 'seven-colored' in Urdu, so called because of the many shades of blue and green visible on the surface of the lake due to the moss, grasses, aquatic plants and roots of the trees in and around the lake.
-It is located at a distance of about 12 km from Upper Naltar (or the Naltar Bala).
+It is located about 12 km from Upper Naltar (or the Naltar Bala).
 The road up to the lakes is a dirt road alongside a stream flowing down the valley.
 The lakes are surrounded by dense pine forests.